mattcooperdev/Wavey/README.md

 # Wavey

 ## Introduction
 Wavey Blog is a website built in Django using Python, JavaScript, CSS and HTML.
-It enables users to create and share music production techniques through tutorial -style posts with other users from around the world.
-It is targetted towards users who enjoy making music and would like to share their techniques with others.
-Once users have registered and created a profile, they have the ability to create posts, and like and comment on others.
-They can upload images and videos for use on their posts or on their profile, link their personal youtube accounts and websites, and like and favorite other user posts.
+It enables users to create and share music production techniques through tutorial-style posts with other users from around the world.
+It is targetted towards users who enjoy making electronic music and would like to share their knowledge with others.
+Once users have registered and created a profile, they have the ability to create posts, as well as like and comment on others.
+They can upload images and videos for use on their posts, link their personal youtube accounts and other social websites.

 The site provides role based permissions for users to interact with a central dataset.
 It includes user authentication, email validation, and Full CRUD functionality for Posts and User Profiles.